Before proceeding to our breeder list (see button at bottom of the page), we encourage you to review the following information.

-- Hard pressure sales tactics, rushing you for a decision.
+- Hard pressure sales tactics, rushing you for a quick decision.

 - Extremely high or low purchase price (out of keeping with local norms).

 - Advertising incorrect / unusual colours and charging more for them (i.e. merle, white, or black and tan Cairns).

 - Requesting deposit money by unconventional / unsecured methods; failure to provide clear details on the conditions of the deposit and refund policies.

-- Failure to provide legal contact information for the seller - all contact is via social media.
+- Failure to provide legal contact information for the seller.
+Contact exclusively by social media.